hyosung11/Launch-School/Courses/journal.md

 17:45 I solved `alphabetScore` in 11 minutes.
 That's definitely progress as when I first got it, I had such a hard time figuring out how to do it.

 21:04 Watching the Super Bowl and practicing `countMatchingIndices`.

+## 20220214 월요일

+06:13 In study session with Alex.

+07:34 Typoglycemia Generator still kicks my ass.
+Break the problem down.
+It's having to think through the steps.

+09:10 Study session with Laurent and starting with Typoglycemia Generator.

+10:57 Texting with Alex about not getting the ChurnZero position.

+11:00 Starting Study Session with Michael.

+17:31 Time to make dinner.
+I think I have done good reps on the Typoglycemia Generator or Scramble Words problem.